DylanTackoor/essential-es6-js-design-patterns/README.md

-# Learning JavaScript Design Patterns
+# Learning JavaScript ES6 Design Patterns

+#### Note

+This is a [fork of the amazing book](https://addyosmani.com/resources/essentialjsdesignpatterns/book/) by [Addy Osmani](https://addyosmani.com/), updated for ES6.

 <img src="https://raw.github.com/addyosmani/essential-js-design-patterns/master/cover/cover.jpg" width="350px"/>

 This is the source code for Learning JavaScript Design Patterns.
 It is licensed under the Creative Commons Attribution-Non Commercial-Share Alike 3.0 license.
 I hope you enjoy it, I hope it helps you learn, and I hope you'll support O'Reilly and me by purchasing a print copy of the book at [O'Reilly.com](http://shop.oreilly.com/product/0636920025832.do).

 Design patterns are reusable solutions to commonly occurring problems in software development and are a very useful tool to have at your disposal.
 You can read the latest version [online](http://addyosmani.com/resources/essentialjsdesignpatterns/book/) for free at any time.

 #### Why is this book needed?